node-gh/gh/README.md

 #### Examples

--   Comment on an issue of the current repository.
+Comment on an issue of the current repository.

 ```
 gh is 1 --comment 'Node GH rocks!'
 ```

--   Comment on an issue of a certain repository.
+Comment on an issue of a certain repository.

 ```
 gh is 1 --comment 'Node GH rocks!' --user eduardolundgren --repo node-gh
 ```

-### 3. Open or close
+### Issue: Open or Close

 | Option           | Usage        | Type      |
 | ---------------- | ------------ | --------- |